 Le Diable, made up of long, narrow fairways and a mountainous back nine, is known for its vast red-sand bunkers that give the course a nice level of difficulty.
-With 5 tee starts, all levels of players are welcome.
+With 5 sets of tee, all levels of players are welcome.
 It is also the golf course that marked the career of Mike Weir, for it was here that in 1999 he won the prestigious Telus World Skins Game.

 This week, our professionals at golf Le Diable share their knowledge on a challenge that has marked most players.
 So, here are some tips for playing in the rain.